 I was delighted to come across this hilarious vintage poster of ‘An Ideal Boy’ which was shared by the facebook page ‘You Know You Grew Up in India in the 90s When…’.
-I love dipping occasionally into the nostagic photographs and memories of India in the eighties and nineties that are shared on this page.
-I have great affection for that lost period of time during which we did not have internet or mobile phones or even cable TV but life was inexplicably more richer and had a magical quality to it.
+I love dipping occasionally into the nostagic photographs and memories of India in the nineties that are shared on this page.
+I have great affection for that lost period of time during which we did not have internet or mobile phones but life was inexplicably more richer.

 The Author and The Hero unfolds over a period of a day and an hour that begins and ends in Madras as Chennai was known then, in March 1991, in those days ‘when life was lucidly defined in glorious shades of black and white, when the world was a relatively simpler place where time flowed at a slower, gentle pace’.
 Though the novel begins and ends in that time and place in a beloved old library in a poet’s house in a Madras suburb, the rest of the story is set in more recent times in the fictional town of Conchpore.